LiuXiangMath/Protein-Function-Prediction/README.md

 # Protein Function Prediction

-## Installation (only for linux x86_64)
+## Installation (Linux x86_64 only)
-1. create environment
+1. Create the environment

 ```
 conda create -n mvtdl python=3.10 -y
 conda activate mvtdl
 ```

-2. install required packages
+2. Install required packages

 ```
 pip install -r requirements.txt
 ```

-3. You need to install Interproscan in your server and make it a global call, refer to (https://interproscan-docs.readthedocs.io/en/v5/HowToDownload.html)
+3. You need to install Interproscan on your server and make it available as a global command.
+Please refer to (https://interproscan-docs.readthedocs.io/en/v5/HowToDownload.html)

 ## Usage
-run the following code to get predictions, input your sequence to the parameter --seq
+Run the following command to get predictions.
+Replace `YourProteinSeq` with your protein sequence.
 ```
 python prediction.py --seq YourProteinSeq
 ```